rocrisp/kubetruth/readme.md

 Examine the pod and it should be running now.

-### Now that we have the Operator running, we can use it to build a Helm-based Operator using Operator SDK
+### Now that we have the Operator running, we can use it to build a Helm-based Operator using the Operator SDK framework.

 A few things to consider when we build this Operator.